Taking the emotions out of investing

 5. Loss aversion

-Our brain is wired to avoid all threats, and they include financial pain.
+Our brain is wired to avoid all threats, and that includes financial pain.
 As such, loss aversion can manifest in being more prudent with your portfolio and choosing to invest in seemingly safer investment tools such as endowment insurance and fixed deposits.

 As a result of this bias, investors also tend to sell their winners too early and keep their losers too long.

 This is because individuals tend to be more sensitive to losses than gains, feeling the pain from losses more acutely than the joy from gains.
 In fact, empirical studies indicated that losses are weighted about twice as much as gains.
-This means the loss of satisfaction of losing $100 is about twice the satisfaction of gaining $100.
+This means the loss of satisfaction of losing S$100 is about twice the satisfaction of gaining S$100.

-This fear of losses can result in the inability of investors to cut their losses, such as holding on to funds even though the likelihood of a recovery in value is low
+This fear of losses can result in the inability of investors to cut their losses, such as holding on to funds even though the likelihood of a recovery in value is low.
+Here the sunk cost fallacy, where investors are unwilling to cut their losses because of the emotional attachment to all the time and money already spent on the investment, can also come into play.

 Try to understand the reasons behind a loss.
 If the fundamentals of the investment have worsened considerably, the position is likely to worsen further.
 When that happens, it is prudent to exit and avoid further losses.
 Advisers can help investors attain an optimal allocation of resources by presenting alternative investments with stronger fundamentals that can improve the portfolio performance.